Adult Neurology Residency (Arizona)

 - Neuromuscular diseases

-As a neurology resident at Mayo Clinic in Arizona, you'll serve the ongoing needs of a large local population, as well as an extensive national and international referral network.
+As a neurology resident at Mayo Clinic, you serve the ongoing needs of a large local population, as well as an extensive national and international referral network.

-As a three-campus national practice, Mayo Clinic has a highly integrated working relationship among the Mayo Clinic neurology programs in Rochester, Minn., Jacksonville, Fla., and Phoenix/Scottsdale, Ariz.
+As a three-campus national practice, Mayo Clinic has a highly integrated working relationship among the neurology programs at Mayo's campuses in Rochester, Minnesota; Jacksonville, Florida; and Phoenix/Scottsdale, Arizona.

-The Adult Neurology Residency Program at Mayo Clinic is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The Adult Neurology Residency is fully accredited by the Accreditation Council for Graduate Medical Education.

-The Adult Neurology Residency Program at Mayo Clinic in Arizona accepted its first three residents in 2004.
+The Adult Neurology Residency at Mayo Clinic's campus in Arizona accepted its first three residents in 2005.
 They graduated in 2008.
 Three residents complete the program annually.